nwcdheap/kops-cn/doc/aws-alb-ingress_en.md

 Edit the `2048-ingress.yaml` file, add `alb.ingress.kubernetes.io/target-type: ip` in the annotations.
 In this case,  we will leverage the `ip mode` target-type to balance traffic directly across the Pods.

+**WARNING** - you need to use `AWS VPC CNI` as the networking mode in Kops cluster creation(`--networking amazon-vpc-routed-eni`, see [doc](https://github.com/kubernetes/kops/blob/master/docs/networking.md#amazon-vpc-backend)) for `ip mode` aws alb ingress.
+If you are not running your cluster with `AWS VPC CNI`, you need to specify `alb.ingress.kubernetes.io/target-type: instance` for `instance mode`.

 ![](../images/aws-alb-ingress-04.png)